rafalfaro18/protobuf-test1/README.md

 ## Notes

-- **DO NOT** modify any file with *_pb2.py* suffix in the filename.
+- **DO NOT** modify any file with *_pb2.py* or *_pb2.pyi* suffix in the filename.
 These files are meant to be auto generated with protoc cli tool from source .proto files in proto folder.